awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 **buildspec**
 Optional\.
 The path and file name of the buildspec file to use for this task\.

-**depend\-on**
-Optional\.
-An array of task identifiers that this task depends on\.
-This task will not run until these tasks are completed\.

 **env**
 Optional\.
 The build environment overrides for the task\.
 This can contain the following properties: